Music Blog

 “I apologize, Mr. Walters.
 I was waiting on my girl.
 You know how dames are.
 It won’t happen again.”
 Jake made nice and I peeked over his shoulder at the head honcho.
 “Please allow me to introduce Stella.”

 I extended my hand.
-“Charmed, I’m sure, Mr. Walters” I purred doing my best Marilyn Monroe.
+“Charmed, I’m sure, Mr. Walters” I purred doing my best Marilyn.

 He kissed my palm and drank me in like a man dying of thirst.
 “Enchenté.
 Beautiful, just like the song ‘Stella by Starlight’.
 Please, call me Sid.”
 He licked his flabby lips, drooling like a bulldog.
 “Jake, you’re working the main table tonight.
 Bring the lovely Stella with you.
 She’ll attract the big bucks for sure.
 You know your way around the tables, honey?”

 Sure, Sid, I’ve done it all, even boxman.
 I’m a pro” I lied.
-I coulda told Sid I was a circus monkey and he woulda believe me.
+I coulda told Sid I was a circus monkey and he woulda believed me.

 Is that a fact?
 Excellent!
 Our usual boxman is out tonight – some nonsense about his wife having a baby.
 You’ll be Jake’s boxman.”
 Sid had no idea he just opened the door for us.
 Jake winked at me on the way out to the floor.

 We set up shop at the main craps table; I’d been hanging around casinos long enough to know what I was doing.
 As boxman, I was the only one allowed to handle the money to make change for chips.
 The action was heavy and the men were mostly looking at me, not the table.
 Jake charmed the ladies and I distracted the men.
-He was like that amazing English magician, David Berglas, with flawless sleight of hand.
+He was like a magician with his flawless sleight of hand.
 No one noticed big dollar chips making their way into hidden pockets in his suit.
 My clutch purse was lousy with bacon.
 Hell, I woulda stuffed big ones in my panties if I was wearing any!
 The excitement was exhilarating and I was flying high as a kite.

 A couple years later I mailed four grand in plain brown packages to Jasper and Marcellus.
 Inside was a card signed with a single ‘S’; they’d know.
 I had a sweet spot for those two big galoots and they always kept their mouths zipped; it was the least I could do.